ClareMSYanGit/addin-workshop/Lesson2.md

 2.2 Refresh the content in the Run pane and click the **Add sample data** button to see data inserted into the sheet.

-2.3 Switch to the Template tab to see the HTML that drives the UI
+2.3 Switch to the Template tab to see the HTML that drives the UI.

 Observation: "Add sample data" is a button element with id="setup" and this is hooked up with the click handler called setup().